todtsies/Portfolio/README.md

   ## Description
-  This is my porfolio page!
+  Welcome!
 I created 4 different parts to this page - an introduction, about me, my best work I have completed so far, and how to get in contact with me.
 I only used HTML and CSS for this portfolio, making it easy to navigate and understand from a device with larger screen to a tiny smartphone.
+If you have any questions, please do not hesitate to reach out.
+I look forward to speaking with you!

   ## Demo